Buying a used car in Uganda – #6 things you need to know

 If you are contemplating buying a used car in Uganda, you no doubt would want to find a vehicle that meets your needs, budget, and expectations; you would also prefer a car in good shape, condition, and free from legal encumbrances.

-Sadly, Uganda doesn’t have clear-cut regulations to govern the buying or selling process of one’s car; all is up to your discernment and your mutual agreement with the car seller.
+Sadly, in Uganda, there are no clear-cut regulations governing the buying or selling process of one’s car; all is up to your discretion and the mutual agreement between you and car seller.

-Under such circumstances, things can sometimes go wrong, resulting in you getting a faulty car that never leaves the garage day in, day out; another possibility is buying a car with a bad traffic police record, etc.
+And trust me, things can go way wrong, resulting in you losing your money; stranded with a faulty car that’s equivalent to a DMC (Dangerous Mechanical Condition); another possibility is buying a car with a bad traffic police record, etc.

-This article will show you everything you need to know when buying a used car in Uganda.
+In this article, you’ll discover the things you should lookout for when buying a used car in Uganda.
 Here’s a quick checklist of things to consider;

 Without any further ado, let’s look at each of them in detail;